Ground floor

 Travelling with a dog?

-We can offer free use of a 1 acre field in Coniston village, perfect for off the lead running, walking, training and playing.
+We can offer free use of a 1 acre field in Coniston village.
 Use by arrangement only.
 Please contact the office for availability.

 Facilities included